-Indian Culture is one of the important topic for the UPSC IAS prelims as well as Mains.
+Indian Culture is one of the important topics for the UPSC IAS Prelims as well as Mains.
 If you get the basic idea about what is important and what is not and this topic is very easy.
 Through this post will try to tell you about the important topics of Indian Culture, Books to read and preparation material for the IAS Exam.

 Performing Arts can be further classified as Dance, Music, Theatre and Puppets

 so taking on Dance first, In India there are two forms of Dance one is Classical and other is regional.

 Classical Dances are namely Bharatnatyam, Mohiniyattam, Kathak, Kathakali, Manipuri, Odissi, Kuchipudi and Sattriya.